whatyouhide/whatyouhide.github.io/_posts/2022-01-17-testing-aws-in-elixir.md

   1. What happens when interacting with the actual service — I want the application's code to have some tests where the whole code that interacts with the external service is executed end-to-end, without mocks in the middle.

 Let's take a look at these below.
+I set up [a repository][accompanying-repo] with most of the code discussed here, so you can see it pieced together and working.

 ## Testing Uncommon Conditions